Calvary Lutheran Church:

 Servants of the Word

 Pastor Egbert Albrecht served from 1955 until 1957; Pastor Bertram Naumann served from 1957 until 1966; Pastor Paul Fleischer served as Assistant Pastor from 1964-65; Pastor James Sandeen served from 1967 until 1974; Pastor Walter Schaller served from 1974 until 1987.
 Pastor David Sweet served from 1986 until 1989; Pastor David Reim served from 1989 until 1997; Pastor Joel Fleischer served from 1997 until 2014.
-Pastor Andrew Schaller began serving in June of 2015 until the present.
+Pastor Andrew Schaller served from 2015-2023.

 Worship Leaders